gyulanemeth/bluefox.email/email-sending-concepts/email-spoofing.md

 });
 </script>

-Email spoofing is a tactic used by attackers to forge the sender's address, making it look like the email is from a trusted source.
-This method is often found in phishing scams, business email compromise (BEC), and various cyber frauds.
+Email spoofing is a tactic used by attackers to **forge the sender's address**, making it look like the email is from a trusted source.
+This method is often found in **phishing scams**, business email compromise (BEC), and various cyber frauds.
 It can deceive recipients into sharing sensitive information, clicking on harmful links, or transferring money.

 ## <a id="what-is-email-spoofing"></a>What is Email Spoofing?

-Email spoofing occurs when the sender's email address is altered to mimic someone else's identity.
+Email spoofing occurs when the sender's email address is altered to **mimic someone else's identity**.
 This tactic takes advantage of the trust users place in familiar email addresses.
-The fundamental email protocol ([SMTP](/email-sending-concepts/smtp.md)) lacks robust security features, making spoofing relatively simple without proper safeguards.
+The fundamental email protocol ([SMTP](/email-sending-concepts/smtp)) lacks robust security features, making spoofing relatively simple without proper safeguards.

 Attackers leverage spoofing to: